Far Rockaway: Abandoned Bungalows

 Far Rockaway, on the eastern edge of Queens, was once a flourishing summer community.
 Today, its landscape is like the half-abandoned city of Buffalo, with vast empty lots and a large number of abandoned homes.
 In 2008, according to the NY Times, the Far Rockaway's city council representative called his district "ground zero" of the subprime mortgage crisis.

 Up until the 1970's, the streets of Far Rockaway were lined with hundreds of summer bungalows.
 Only a few of these cottages remain.
 Some are now year-round homes.
 Many have been abandoned, sealed off and covered in gang graffiti.
 According to neighbors, empty bungalows have been used to stage illegal dogfights.
 Others are used as makeshift kennels for fighting dogs.
 One group of 16 bungalows has been taken over by squatters from El Salvador, according to NY Post reporter Sarah Ryley: "The shacks are in bad shape, lacking water, heat and electricity.
 But the few that are habitable have been turned into adequate shelters, complete with front porches, buckets to collect rainwater, and small courtyard gardens seeded with jalapeno peppers and tomatoes."
-(Three photos from this series were first published with that article: Squatter Explosion)
+Three photographs from this photo essay were published with that article, titled Squatter Explosion.

 80 years ago, Far Rockaway was "the summer getaway of A-List actors," according to the NY Times, which also reports that "in 1929, Groucho Marx owned 24 [bungalows] as an investment."
 However, "air-conditioning and air travel spelled the end of Far Rockaway’s heyday, and half a century later it hit rock bottom, with high crime, [and] wrongheaded urban-renewal schemes."
 The Rockaways' "tortured development history," according to City Limits, created a neighborhood where "in place of the empty lots and dilapidated homes, speculative developers built condos and apartments.... almost all of the new homes never sold.
 Today they are not occupied by homeowners, but by subsidized tenants with limited disposable income..."
 The NY Post reported in May 2009 that "of the 126 two- and three-family homes built in the neighborhood between 2004 and 2006, at least 76 percent have been foreclosed on or are currently in some stage of foreclosure."